raiment-studios/monorepo/source/projects/organization/code-review-checklist.md

-These should be automted linting processes, but are documented here
+Whenever possible these process should be automated, but nonetheless they are also documented here.

 #### Planning checklist